TnTech-ECE/F25_Team7_SECONHardwareCompetition2025/Reports/Object Detection -- Detailed Design.md

 1. The drone shall not weigh more than 250 grams or 0.55 pounds
 2. The drone shall not move outisde of the netted playing field
 3. The robot and drone shall have a maximum of 3 minutes to complete objectives and score points
-4. The drone shall properly identify the antennas' LEDs and tranmit the correct data to Earth
+4. The drone shall properly identify the antennas' LEDs and transmit the correct data to Earth
 5. The robot shall automatically starts using the white starting LED